-For the full year 2018, the Board proposes an ordinary dividend of SEK 5.00 per share, compared to SEK 4.25 per share the preceding year.
-In addition, the Board proposes an extra dividend of SEK 5.00 share for 2018.
+For the full year 2018, the dividend was SEK 5.00 per share, compared to SEK 4.25 per share the preceding year.
+In addition, there was an extra dividend of SEK 5.00 per share for 2018.

-Preliminary distribution date of dividend – Wednesday 10 April 2019
+The distribution date of the dividend was Wednesday 10 April 2019

 Financial strategy - balancing good returns and financial stability.

 The purpose of Volvo’s long-term financial strategy is to ensure the best use of Group resources in providing shareholders with a favorable return and offering creditors financial stability.

 A long-term competitive market position requires availability of capital to implement investments.